unrealwork/atsd-use-cases/workshop/technical-writing.md

 **Purdue OWL:** The [Online Writing Lab](https://owl.english.purdue.edu/owl/section/4/16/) from Purdue University is a valuable resource for writers of all kinds.
 It features specific templates for every variety of technical writing, so that any piece is able to meet post-university level publication standards.

-**Duke University ESL / EFL Resources:** The Thompson Writing Program publishes a [public catalog](https://twp.duke.edu/twp-writing-studio/resources-students/esl) of technical writing resources for non-native speakers of English.
+**Duke University ESL / EFL Resources:** The Thompson Writing Program publishes a public catalog at `https://twp.duke.edu/twp-writing-studio/resources-students/esl` of technical writing resources for non-native speakers of English.

 **Harvard Business Review:** An online [publication](https://hbr.org/) which releases articles on everything from employee management to technical writing strategy.